cainesap/ivacs2024/_pages/programme.md

 * 101, **Eniko Csomay** : Teaching styles and the 'mixed' category
 * 102, **Noelia Ramon, Belén Labrador** : Medals and awards:  Providing quality assurance in online promotional discourse
 * 104, **Cathryn Bennett, Ciara Wigham** : “Can I ask you just to clarify for a minute?”: Teaching pragmatics in IVE pre-service teacher training
-* 106, **Mateus De Souza, Michael McCarthy** : Exploring response tokens across proficiency levels: a spoken learner corpus study
+* 106, **Mateus Miranda, Michael McCarthy** : Exploring response tokens across proficiency levels: a spoken learner corpus study
 * 107, **Richard Badger** : Following the science: a study of the  Downing street Covid-19 press conferences
 * 110, **Qianhui Sun** : Hands-off data-driven learning for Chinese students of English at the basic-independent levels
 * 111, **Diane Nicholls, Andrew Caines, Paula Buttery** : The Write & Improve Corpus 2024